CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 This command is an instruction to execute the program written inside index.js.
 Our program consists of 3 lines, each line an expression.
 So the machine will start:

-`10 + 3;` the machine will evaluate this expression
+`10 + 3;` the computer will evaluate this expression
-`10 * 3;` the machine will evaluate this expression
+`10 * 3;` the computer will evaluate this expression
-`10 / 3;` the machine will evaluate this expression
+`10 / 3;` the computer will evaluate this expression

-Once the machine has evaluated these values the execution of the program is finished.
+Once the computer has evaluated these values the execution of the program is finished.
 However, we’re left with a problem.
 With the REPL, an expression is inputted by the user and the computer evaluates this and then immediately prints the result.
 It then loops back and prompts the user for another input.
 However, in the new example, the computer will go through and execute each line sequentially till it's finished.

+So this new problem can be expressed as a question:

 :::problem
-So this presents a new problem:
-“how can we inspect the state of our program during runtime?”
+"how can we inspect the state of our program during runtime?"
 In other words: "how can I print values to the terminal when my program is being executed?"

 :::